stkim1/NSLogger-iPad-Viewer/README.md

 Ver 0.4 is tested on iPad 2 for receiving 17,160 logging traces with 1,946 images for an hour.
 I believe it is stable enough to deploy outside.

-### TODO
+### Work-In-Progress
-1. UI (Preference/Multi-Window/Search) : Work-In-Progress
+UI : Preference/Multi-Window/Search
-2. Android Bluetooth Client

 ###Questions
 Throw 'em at [@stkim1](http://twitter.com/stkim1)